Pipicallu/Stroll/README.md

 - A feature that would help improve scalability and compactness of design, It is a shame that I haven't been able to add this as of yet before meeting my deadline however, It will certainly be the next feature implemented.
 **Edit/Delete Comments**
 - A follow up feature so that users comments arent set in stone!
 This will increase interactivity and allow for full comment functionality
+**Favourite**
+The button is there I am yet to build the functionality to allow users to favourite a walk and add it to a seperate list of favourites.
 **Admin User**
 - The creation of an admin user will allow me to monitor the site more closely and ensure the website isnt used nefariously **Delete Profile**